SMPTE 2110

 SMPTE 2110 is a suite of standards from the Society of Motion Picture and Television Engineers (SMPTE) that describes how to send digital media over an IP network.

 SMPTE 2110 is intended to be used within broadcast production and distribution facilities where quality and flexibility are more important than bandwidth efficiency.

 History

 SMPTE 2110 was based on the TR-03 and TR-04 work published by the Video Services Forum on 12 November 2015.
 The first four parts of SMPTE 2110, -10, -20, -21 and -30, were published by SMPTE on 27 November 2017.
+Other parts, including recommended practices, were added later, and several parts were updated in 2022.

 Standard

 SMPTE 2110 is specified in several parts: